vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 This process may take a very long time depending on how much history you have retrieved and are loading into the database.
 Some processes in the restoration can take a long time to complete and it may look like the process is not doing anything.
 Do not try to terminate the process early or you may end up with a corrupted data node database.

-## Data Node recovery from Network History
+## Data node recovery from network history

 It is possible to start a data node and initialize it using network history automatically.
 By default, this process is disabled, and if enabled will only fetch - if you don't have the snapshot locally - the last segment before loading it into the data node.
 This is to allow users to quickly initialize a data node without fetching a lot of data and start participating while the data node is fetching more data in the background.